satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 The class `UnsubscribeToolComponent` is in desperate need to access a custom service `MyUnsubscribeService` whose functionality is not provided by the base class.
 Fair enough, they chose to inject that service.
 The injection itself looks complicated though, because the author needs to repeat the injection to forward the two service instances `mySubscribeService` & `myTrackingService` to the parent class.

-Otherwise, the solution works pretty well.
+Besides, the solution works pretty well.
 Great.

 ## The problem

 The core team decides to extend the functionality of the base class.
 They want to ship a new service `MyRemoteHomeService` to all subclasses and offer a new method `lightsOff` ready to be used.
-This is adding some new feature and shouldn't cause much trouble, should it ?
+This is adding some new feature and shouldn't cause much trouble, should it?

 Let's look at the base class again and its added functionality in the following diff.